Botulinum Toxin or Botox

 - Oblique nasal wrinkles (bunny lines)

-- Treatment of a gummy smile or gingival smile (inesthetic visibility of the gums)
+- Treatment of the gummy smile or gingival smile (esthetic visibility of the gums)

-• There are three types of smile.
-Depending on yours, Dr. Zirak will choose the best injection sites to maintain your smile natural but without the visibility of your gums.• The duration of action is one to three months depending on the tone of your muscles and the mobility of your upper lips.
+• There are three types of smiles.
+Depending on yours, Dr. Zirak will choose the best injection zones to maintain your natural smile but without gum visibility.• The duration of action is one to three months depending on the tone of your muscles and the mobility of your upper lips.

 - Treatment of platysmal bands

-This injection will be performed only for well-defined indications.
-You should discuss it with Dr. Zirak.
+This injection will be performed only for precise indications.
+You should discuss this with Dr. Zirak.

 - Prevention of aging of the lower third of the face

-- Prevention of the downturn of the lip corners (mouth corners)
+- Prevention of the downward displacement of the lip corners (corners of the lips)

-This injection targets the Depressor Anguli Oris muscle which lowers the corner of the mouth.
-Its treatment with botulinum toxin helps prevent "marionette lines" and thus a sad look.
+This injection targets the Depressor Anguli Oris muscle which lowers the corners.
+Its treatment by botulinum toxin helps prevent "frown lines" and thus a sad look.

-- Treatment of hyperhidrosis (excessive sweating of the forehead, axillary region, of the palms or the soles)
+- Treatment of hyperhidrosis (excessive sweating of the forehead, axillary region, palms or soles)

-In the past to address this issue, we used to resort to heavy surgery (surgical sympathectomy) not devoid of complications (wound dehiscence, infection, syndrome).
-Moreover rebound sweating (excessive sweating localized to another part of the body) was not rare.
+In the past, to address this problem we used surgical sympathectomy, not without complications (wound dehiscence, infection, syndrome).
+Moreover, rebound sweating (excessive sweating localized to another part of the body) was not rare.

 • After applying starch and Isobetadine, Dr. Zirak will inject the implicated areas under local anesthesia.

-It is a chronic, suppurative and fistulating condition of pilosebaceous follicles of cutaneous regions containing apocrine glands: axillary hollows, inguinal folds, perineal region, inframammary folds, neck and retro-auricular region.
-It would be an infundibulo-folliculitis followed by occlusion of the apocrine glands.
+This is a chronic, suppurative and fistulating condition of the pilosebaceous follicles of skin regions containing apocrine glands: axillary hollows, inguinal folds, perineal region, inframammary folds, neck and retro-auricular region.
+It would be an infundibulofolliculitis followed by occlusion of the apocrine glands.
 It affects about 1% of the population, most often between puberty and age 40.
-Contributing factors are smoking, obesity...
-The treatment can be medical (antibiotics, antiseptic application), botulinum toxin, surgical (resection, skin graft, musculocutaneous flap).
+Contributing factors include smoking, obesity...
+The treatment can be medical (antibiotics, antiseptic application), botulinum toxin, surgical (resection, skin graft, myocutaneous flap).

 Contraindications